Eczema

 Most symptoms of eczema develop during childhood (before the age of 5) and may persist up to adolescence and adulthood

-Specialist Skin Clinic Provides Customized & Targeted Treatment Plans – Call +65 6734 1411 To Enquire Today.
+Specialist Skin Clinic Provides Customised & Targeted Treatment Plans – Call +65 6734 1411 To Enquire Today.

 Why am I experiencing eczema?